streetcomplete/StreetComplete/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Before starting a feature request you might want to check existing issues (both open and closed) whether the feature has alredy been requested by someone else.
+Before starting a feature request you might want to check existing issues (both open and closed) whether the feature has already been requested by someone else.

 Attaching screenshots / videos:
 Large images / videos can be very disturbing when reading, so please avoid attaching unnecessary screenshots and videos.